leunark/mtg-project/README.md

 By reading the header files attribute "link", it is possible to tell if the last page has been reached.
 Starting from page=1: While returned header "link" does contain last, download current page and get next page (counter++).

-Edit destination variable for own use.

 - PARSE: "mtg_parse.kjb"
 Contains a Transformation ""transformations/mtg_parse.ktr" that is parsing all the downloaded JSON files.
 It maps the relevant data into one output.
 This output is sorted and duplicates will be filtered.
 Next, it generates a CSV and saves it into a folder "final".

-Edit JSON Input Path Folder and CSV Generator Output Path for own use.

 - MOVE: "mtg_move.kjb"
 Starts a shell script "scripts/hdfsMoveData.sh" that is creating required hdfs path and moving the processed file "final/mtg_cards_final.csv" to hdfs.

-Edit path variables inside script for own use.

 - EXPORT: "mtg_export.kjb"
 The last step EXPORT contains a transformation "transformations/mtg_export.ktr"